-- Omitting proper warm-up prior to strenuous exercise
+- Neglecting to warm up prior to strenuous exercise

 - Running on a hard or uneven surface

-- Deformation in foot such as a flat arch, or any anatomic variation that puts unnecessary strain on the Achilles tendon
+- Suffering from a deformation in the foot such as a flat arch, or any anatomical variation that puts unnecessary strain on your Achilles tendon

-Achilles tendonitis symptoms present as mild to severe pain or swelling near the ankle.
-The pain may lead to weakness and decreased mobility, symptoms that increase gradually while walking or running.
+Achilles tendonitis symptoms may first appear as mild to severe pain or swelling near your ankle.
+This pain may lead to weakness and decreased mobility.
+Symptoms may also increase gradually while walking or running.

-A ruptured or torn Achilles tendon is severely painful and warrants immediate medical attention.
+In severe cases, a ruptured or torn Achilles tendon can occur.
+This is incredibly painful and warrants immediate medical attention.
 The signs of a ruptured or torn Achilles tendon include:

 - Acute, excruciating pain